moq-wg/moq-transport/draft-ietf-moq-transport.md

 A relay that reads from a stream and writes to stream in order will introduce head-of-line blocking.
-Packet loss will cause stream data to be buffered in the QUIC library, awaiting in order delivery, which will increase latency over additional hops.
-To mitigate this, a relay SHOULD read and write QUIC stream data out of order subject to flow control limits.
+Packet loss will cause stream data to be buffered in the library, awaiting in order delivery, which will increase latency over additional hops.
+To mitigate this, a relay SHOULD read and write stream data out of order subject to flow control limits.
 See section 2.2 in {{QUIC}}.

 # Messages {#message}

-Both unidirectional and bidirectional QUIC streams contain sequences of length-delimited messages.
+Both unidirectional and bidirectional streams contain sequences of length-delimited messages.

 An endpoint that receives an unknown message type MUST close the connection.